SunsetFi/bookofhours-catalog/README.md

 ### Global Search

 To search the entire catalogue, click the "Search" button at the top of the screen, or use it's shortcut, Ctrl+K. This will open a dialog in which you can type a search query to find any item across all pages of the catalogue.

+Typing a search query will attempt to find items matching the search.
+Generally, the search will take into account names, descriptions, and aspects of various items and recipes.
+When using multiple words, items will be returned that contain all words regardless of their order.
+Where words match aspect names, the search will look for items with that aspect, rather than searching for the aspect name in their text.

-Selecting the item will open the containing page and filter it to only show that item.
+Selecting search result items will open the containing page and filter it to only show that item.

-Currently, this search only targets the label or name of items.
-It is not case sensitive.

-More advanced searching, such as by aspect requirements, is planned.
+Items may also have buttons for quick access to functions such as camera focus and crafting.

 ### Pinning